dredix/octopress/source/_posts/2012-09-02-google-chrome-first-impressions-4-years-later.markdown

 > In a perfect world, an archetypal web browser would exist and every single website would render perfectly in that browser.
 We don't live in a perfect world, though, and at least in these early stages I don't see Google Chrome being the one and only browser for every user and every possible situation.
 I'll keep an eye on it anyway to see where it goes.

+Happy birthday, Google Chrome.
+You have done well.